How to Navigate the Italian Healthcare System

 How to access the healthcare system for expats in Italy?

 Expats in Italy can use the National Health Service (SSN) by registering with it and getting an Italian health card (Tessera Sanitaria).
-In most cases, an annual fee of €2,000 is required.
+In most cases, for non-EU & UK citizens an annual fee of €2,000 is required.
 This allows them to visit doctors, go to hospitals, and obtain prescriptions.

 How long must you reside in Italy to qualify for free healthcare?